programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 Additional influential examples include the analysis of the Atari 2600 game *Entombed* (1982)[^19], which successfully reconstructed its maze-generation algorithm and uncovered hidden software issues, and Aycock's large-scale study, *The Sincerest Form of Flattery* (2022)[^20], examining nearly two thousand Atari game ROMs to identify widespread patterns of code reuse.

 To practically engage with reverse engineering, historians now have access to several approachable tools.
 One such tool is Radare2[^21], a powerful open-source reverse engineering framework widely used by cybersecurity professionals for binary analysis and software inspection.
 Although originally designed for low-level software diagnostics, exploit research, and malware analysis, Radare2 can also be leveraged by historians to explore the internal structure and behaviour of vintage software.
 Its command-line interface and modular toolkit support disassembly, debugging, and data visualization—making it possible to inspect software logic even in the absence of source code.
-The following image shows the reverse-engineered code from the game crack example, as visualized using Radare2.
+While a detailed explanation of its functionality would exceed the scope of this paper, further information on Radare2's installation and operational specifics can be found in its official documentation.[^22] The following shell output shows the reverse-engineered code from the game crack example, as visualized using Radare2.

 ```shell
 # Open a dump of the summer games sca crack with radare2